 How to boot it?

-Zero OS may be booted either from a USB stick or over a network via PXE.
+Zero OS may be booted either from a USB stick (the boot image is tiny, so any size drive will do) or over a network via PXE.
 In either case, the latest software will be downloaded and cryptographically verified before boot.
 After the first boot, Zero OS will update itself automatically and requires virtually no maintenance.
 Occasionally, updates to the boot medium may be required.

 When you’re ready to start farming, follow these instructions to bring your 3Node online.